Char 2C: Resistance to the project

-In January 1917, the Ministry of Armament proposed building three weight classes of tanks: light, medium and heavy tanks, the latter class corresponding to the new project.
-However, the FCM tank had already made a powerful and influential enemy.
-Brigadier Jean Baptiste Eugène Estienne, commander of the new tank force, the Assault Artillery, closely cooperated with Renault in the development of the Renault FT, and through this connection was kept well informed of the other tank project.
-Estienne began to fear that the production of the heavy vehicle would use up all available production facilities, making the procurement of the much more practical Renault FT light tank impossible.
-He was not averse to the production of heavy tanks as such but only in a limited number and on the condition it did not impede the manufacture of light tanks.
-That his fears were not unfounded became apparent when in November Mourret tried to obstruct further development of the Renault FT, arguing that all available resources should be concentrated into heavy tank production.
-Alarmed, Estienne now wrote a letter to the Commander-in-Chief, General Joffre, dated 27 November 1916 and defending the light tank concept.
-In it he admitted that "colossal landships" might in certain circumstances have their uses, but pointed out that while it was as yet unproven that any workable heavy type could actually be developed, let alone produced in sufficient numbers by French industry, it would be folly not to give priority to light tanks that could be constructed without delay.
+In January 1917, the Ministry of Armament proposed building three weight classes of tanks: light, medium, and heavy tanks, the latter class corresponding to the new project.
+However, brigadier Jean Baptiste Eugène Estienne, commander of the new tank force, the Assault Artillery, was closely cooperating with Renault in the development of the Renault FT, and by this was well informed of the other tank project.
+Estienne feared that production of heavy tanks would use all available production facilities, making procurement of the - much more practical - Renault FT light tank impossible.
+He was not averse to the production of heavy tanks but only in a limited number and provided it did not impede the manufacture of light tanks.
+In November Mourret argued that all available resources should be concentrated into heavy tank production and development of the Renault FT halted.
+Alarmed, Estienne wrote to the Commander-in-Chief, General Joseph Joffre, on 27 November 1916 defending the light tank concept.
+He admitted that "colossal landships" might in certain circumstances have their uses, but claimed that while it was as yet unproven that a workable heavy type could be developed, let alone produced in sufficient numbers by French industry, it would be folly not to give priority to light tanks that could be constructed without delay.
 He insisted that Joffre use all his influence to bring about the cancellation of the heavy tank project.

-Joffre answered that Estienne was no doubt correct in his tactical and organisational analysis, but that he could not oblige him because political backing of the heavy tank was simply too strong.
-The Minister of Armament, Albert Thomas, had committed himself too openly to Mourret's cause and did not dare to retract support now.
-Joffre advised Estienne not to worry too much; he would make sure at least that the Renault FT would not be cancelled, and precisely because heavy tank development would take such a long time, for the immediate future it would not get in the way of light tank production.
+Joffre answered that Estienne was no doubt correct in his tactical and organisational analysis, but that political backing of the heavy tank was simply too strong.
+The Minister of Armament, Albert Thomas, had committed himself openly to Mourret's cause and did not dare to retract support now.
+Joffre advised Estienne that he would make sure that the Renault FT would not be cancelled, and since heavy tank development would take such a long time it would not - for the immediate future - get in the way of light tank production.
 There would surely be no harm in allowing some prototypes to be built.